doucharm/SYSLOG/README.md

 # SYSLOG
-Monitor GQL endpoint requests using FastAPI and Prometheus to scrape metrics and reverse proxy configurated by NGINX Captain's log:
+Monitor GQL endpoint requests using FastAPI and Prometheus to scrape metrics, record and process used JWT to ensure only safe request are processed by database

+How to use:
+   This project is a seperate aplication to the actual database and it purpose is to stand before the user and the server, providing necessary filtering for incoming request and processing metadata coming back from the server to the client also know as a reverse proxy
+   Front-end aplication will make all requests to the address of fastapi:8010 Server endpoint will be positioned in DATABASE_IP

+Captain's log:
 <br />
 -10/4/2023 : Created and public the GitHub respository for the project.